Emilia-Romagna GP: Mercedes fastest as Max Verstappen's Red Bull drops out in Practice Two

 Red Bull's Max Verstappen hit technical problems and missed the majority of second practice at Imola as Valtteri Bottas led Lewis Hamilton in a Mercedes one-two on the Emilia-Romagna GP timesheet.

-Friday's running at Imola continued to produce drama into the afternoon session, with Verstappen's issue the most significant of the opening day with the Dutchman restricted to just five laps in P2 with what the team suspect was a broken driveshaft.
+Friday's running at Imola continued to produce drama into the afternoon session.
+Verstappen's issue was the most significant of the opening day, with the Dutchman restricted to just five laps in P2 with what the team suspect was a broken driveshaft.

 Ferrari showed promising pace in fourth and fifth but Charles Leclerc crashed on his final run of the day at the second Rivazza.